 Expectation for higher dividends in the future boosts equity prices, so when the economy is growing, stock markets typically rise.
 Rising rates can be a headwind to stock markets since future company cashflows are discounted at a higher rate.

 Interest rate movements also impact bond prices.
-An increase in interes-rates pushes the price of existing bonds down, while falling rates would typically see long-term bond prices rise.
+An increase in interest-rates pushes the price of existing bonds down, while falling rates would typically see long-term bond prices rise.
 This repricing of bonds is based on the return an investor would receive if they held the bond to maturity (yield-to-maturity).

 So, if we imagine a scenario whereby economic growth is positive and company cashflows are strong, we’d expect to see equity prices rise.
 At the same time, a buoyant economy typically encourages tighter monetary policy, meaning rising interest rates and therefore falling bond prices.
 Typically, in such a scenario, the net effect on stock markets from positive economic growth versus higher interest rates remains favourable and equity prices are expected to rise at a time that bond prices fall and, as such, the stock/bond return correlation is typically negative.